dansanderson/m65tool/docs/developing.md

 ./configure
 ```

 Use `make` to build the tool.
-The `m65tool` binary appears in the
+The `m65tool` program (or `m65tool.exe` on
-`./src/m65tool` directory.
+Windows) is created in the project root directory.

 ```text
 make
 ```

 Use `make check` to build and run all unit tests and report a failure summary.
-This builds a standalone binary for each module, such as `./tests/
+This builds a standalone binary for each module, such as `./tests/`.

 ```text
 make check